buxbin/rock-paper-scissor/README.md

 # rock-paper-scissor

-This is a rock, paper, scissor game, that is played in the console.
+This is a a simple rock, paper, scissor game.

+Updated now with simple visuals.